PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows.rst

 log area and sort it out by modifying the related key above the "Configure" button.
 Repeat the process until you've done with the errors.

-A little trick: when it comes to BOOST or wxWidgets errors, just set the **wxWidgets_ROOT_DIR** and **Boost_INCLUDE_DIR** elements to the appropriate paths.
+A little trick: when it comes to BOOST errors, just set the **Boost_INCLUDE_DIR** element to the appropriate paths.
 The CMake build system will figure out the other related paths automatically.

 Once all the reported errors are sorted out the "Generate" button becomes available.
 Hit it and a project will be generated in C:/PCL/bin32.